openstack/openstack-manuals/doc/user-guide/source/cli_swift_large_object_creation.rst

      - The manifest list includes the container name of each object.
        Segment objects can be in different containers.
      - All segment objects must be in the same container.
-   * - Manfiest object metadata
+   * - Manifest object metadata
      - The object has ``X-Static-Large-Object`` set to ``true``.
 You do not set this metadata directly.
 Instead the system sets it when you ``PUT`` a static manifest object.